Bachelor of Philosophy (Honours)

 Studying Environmental Science will provide you with a strong research basis for solving environmental problems.

-Help secure a sustainable future with the Environmental Science and Management double major.
+Help secure a sustainable future with the Environmental Science and Management extended major.

 Exercise and Health